Proverbs 27: 23-27

 Pray with your family and discuss how to do the right things in the right way and for the right reasons.

-January 5, 2025 – Zechariah 3: 3-4
+Zechariah 3: 3-4

-“Now Joshua was clothed with filthy garments, and stood before the angel.
+“Now Joshua was clothed with filthy garments and stood before the angel.
 And he answered and spake unto those that stood before him, saying, Take away the filthy garments from him.
 And unto him he said, Behold, I have caused thine iniquity to pass from thee, and I will clothe thee with change of raiment.”

 We have all made mistakes.
 Each of us can recall a time when we wish we could turn back the hands of time and undo some things we did and said.